dinuka-kasun-medis/Landmarks/README.md

 # Landmarks
-This is the first try to develop ios app with Swift.
+This is the first try to develop an ios app with Swift.
+In this project I am following the instructions on https://developer.apple.com/tutorials/swiftui